 Let’s talk about different types of dog training and why one is always more successful than the others.
 Growing, puppy Jett is mastering his house manners.
 As an adolescent, working line German Shepherd who loves affection and play, he has a strong desire to greet and interact with guests.
-A social puppy is a great problem to have if you know how to properly teach manners too.
+An overly social puppy is a great problem to have, if you know how to properly teach manners.

 So how do we handle a parade of visitors coming through the front door (in this case our trainer’s club students)?

 Nearly all dog trainers and many dog owners would attempt to use obedience commands like sit, down, leave it, park it (place) in an attempt to control their dog’s excitable behavior.
 Other dog owners would start to punish their dog for jumping up, barking, or being impolite with loud NO’s or noise makers designed to startle the dog into stopping.
 Still others would try to use high value treats to capture their dog’s attention and (hopefully) keep the focus on you.